enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/resources.rst

 	manualy looked up.

 .. note:: An object returned by a JNDI lookup (in JQM or elsewhere) is just a description.
 The JNDI system has not checked if the object existed, if
-	all parameters are present, etc. It also means that it is the client's respsonsbility to open files, database connections... and close them in the end.
+	all parameters are present, etc. It also means that it is the client's respsonsbility to open files, database connections... and **close them in the end**.

 The JNDI system is totally independent from the JQM API described in :ref:`accessing_jqm_api`.
 It is always present, whatever type your payload is and even if the jqm-api jar is not present.

+By 'limited', we mean the directory only provides a single root JNDI context.
+Basically, all JNDI lookups are given to the same JNDI context and are looked up inside the JQM database by name exactly as they are given (case-sensitive).

 To define resources, see :doc:`/admin/resources`.

-Below, some samples for various cases.
+Below are some samples & details for various cases.

+.. _jobs_resource_jdbc:

 JDBC
 *****
-Connection pools to databases through JDBC is provided by an ObjectFactory embedded with JQM named tomcat-jdbc.
-Connection pools should always be singletons.

 ::

-        DataSource ds = (DataSource) NamingManager.getInitialContext(null).lookup("jdbc/superalias");
+        DataSource ds = InitialContext.doLookup("jdbc/superalias");

-Please note the "null" for the context lookup: JQM only uses a root context.
-See below for details.
+Please note the use of InitialContext for the context lookup: as noted above, JQM only uses the root context.

-It is interesting to note that the JQM NamingManager is standard - it can be used from wherever is needed, such as a JPA provider configuration: in a persistence.xml, it is perfectly valid to use <non-jta-datasource>jdbc/superalias</non-jta-datasource>.
+It is interesting to note that the JQM NamingManager is standard - it can be used from wherever is needed, such as a JPA provider configuration: in a persistence.xml, it is perfectly valid to use ``<non-jta-datasource>jdbc/superalias</non-jta-datasource>``.

 If all programs running inside a JQM cluster always use the same database, it is possible to define a JDBC alias as the "default connection" (cf. :doc:`../admin/parameters`).
-It can then be retrieved directly through the getDefaultConnection method of the JQM API.
-(this is the only JNDI-related element that requires the API).
+It can then be retrieved directly through the :meth:`JobManager.getDefaultConnection` method of the JQM engine API. (this is the only JNDI-related element that requires the API).

 JMS
 *******

 Connecting to a JMS broker to send or receive messages, such as ActiveMQ or MQSeries, requires first a QueueConnectionFactory, then a Queue object.
-The implementation of these interfaces changes with brokers, and are not provided by JQM - they must be provided with the payload or put inside ext.
+The implementation of these interfaces changes with brokers, and are not provided by JQM - they must be provided with the payload or put inside the ext directory.

 ::